epispot/epijs-snippets/CONTRIBUTING.md

 ## First Steps

-First fork the repo, and then run this:
+First fork the repo and clone it onto your computer, and then run this:
 ```sh
 bash scripts/build.sh
 ```
-This will clone your forked repo, install dependencies, and give you info on how to go about the repo.
+This will install dependencies, and give you info on how to go about the repo.
 Once you've installed everything, you can go and add your code snippet/JSON model to the repo.

 ## Need help?